Battle of the Monongahela: Battle

 The French and Indians arrived too late to set an ambush, as they had been delayed, and the British had made surprisingly speedy progress.
 They ran into the British advance guard, commanded by Lieutenant-Colonel Thomas Gage.
 Seeing the French and Indians in the trees, Gage ordered his men to open fire.
 Despite the limited range of their smooth-bore muskets, their opening volleys succeeded in killing Captain Beaujeu.

 The Indians took up positions to attack.
 They were fighting on traditional hunting grounds, with numerous trees and shrubbery separated by wide open spaces that enabled them to easily move about in concealment.
 The rolling platoon fire of the British initially caused roughly 100 French troops to flee back to the fort.
 Captain Dumas rallied the rest of the French troops.
-The Indians, which included warriors from the Odawa, Ojibwa and Potawatomi tribes, used psychological warfare against the British by nailing the scalps of their dead comrades to trees.
+The Indians, which included warriors from the Odawa, Ojibwe and Potawatomi tribes, used psychological warfare against the British by nailing the scalps of their dead comrades to trees.
 During the battle, Indians made a terrifying "whoop" sound that caused fear and panic to spread among British troops.